google-deepmind/mujoco/doc/programming.rst

 Cartesian coordinates.
 The mapping from the vector of joints coordinates to the Cartesian positions and orientations of all bodies is called forward kinematics and is the first step in the physics pipeline.
 The opposite mapping is called inverse kinematics but it is not uniquely defined and is not implemented in MuJoCo.
-Recall that mappings between the tangent spaces (i.e. joint velocities and forces to Cartesian velocities and forces) are given by the body Jacobians.
+Recall that mappings between the tangent spaces (i.e., joint velocities and forces to Cartesian velocities and forces) are given by the body Jacobians.

 Here we explain further subtleties and subdivisions of the coordinate frames, and summarize the available transformation functions.
-In joint coordinates, the only complication is that the position vector mjData.qpos has different dimensionality than the velocity and acceleration vectors mjData.qvel and mjData.qacc due to quaternion joints.
+In joint coordinates, the only complication is that the position vector ``mjData.qpos`` has different dimensionality than the velocity and acceleration vectors ``mjData.qvel`` and ``mjData.qacc`` due to quaternion joints.
 The function :ref:`mj_differentiatePos` "subtracts" two joint position vectors and returns a velocity vector.
 Conversely, the function :ref:`mj_integratePos` takes a position vector and a velocity vector, and returns a new position vector which has been displaced by the given velocity.

 Cartesian coordinates are more complicated because there are three different coordinate frames that we use: local, global, and com-based.
 Local coordinates are used in mjModel to represent the static offsets between a parent and a child body, as well as the static offsets between a body and any geoms, sites, cameras and lights attached to it.
 These static offsets are applied in addition to any joint transformations.
-So mjModel.body_pos, mjModel.body_quat and all other spatial quantities in mjModel are expressed in local coordinates.
+So ``mjModel.body_pos``, ``mjModel.body_quat`` and all other spatial quantities in mjModel are expressed in local coordinates.
 The job of forward kinematics is to accumulate the joint transformations and static offsets along the kinematic tree and compute all positions and orientations in global coordinates.
 The quantities in mjData that start with "x" are expressed in global coordinates.
-These are mjData.xpos, mjData.geom_xpos etc. Frame orientations are usually stored as 3-by-3 matrices (xmat), except for bodies whose orientation is also stored as a unit quaternion mjData.xquat.
+These are ``mjData.xpos``, ``mjData.geom_xpos`` etc. Frame orientations are usually stored as 3-by-3 matrices (xmat), except for bodies whose orientation is also stored as a unit quaternion ``mjData.xquat``.
 Given this body quaternion, the quaternions of all other objects attached to the body can be reconstructed by a quaternion multiplication.
 The function :ref:`mj_local2Global` converts from local body coordinates to global Cartesian coordinates.

 :ref:`mju_negPose` and :ref:`mju_trnVecPose`.
 A pose is a grouping of a 3D position and a unit quaternion orientation.
 There is no separate data structure; the grouping is in terms of logic.
 This represents a position and orientation in space, or in other words a spatial frame.
 Note that OpenGL uses 4-by-4 matrices to represent the same information, except here we use a quaternion for orientation.
-The function mju_mulPose multiplies two poses, meaning that it transforms the first pose by the second pose (the order is important). mju_negPose constructs the opposite pose, while mju_trnVecPose transforms a 3D vector by a pose, mapping it from local coordinates to global coordinates if we think of the pose as a coordinate frame.
+The function mju_mulPose multiplies two poses, meaning that it transforms the first pose by the second pose (the order is important). ``mju_negPose`` constructs the opposite pose, while ``mju_trnVecPose`` transforms a 3D vector by a pose, mapping it from local coordinates to global coordinates if we think of the pose as a coordinate frame.
 If we want to manipulate only the orientation part, we can do that with the analogous quaternion utility functions :ref:`mju_mulQuat`, :ref:`mju_negQuat` and :ref:`mju_rotVecQuat`.

 Finally, there is the com-based frame.
 This is used to represent 6D spatial vectors containing a 3D angular velocity or acceleration or torque, followed by a 3D linear velocity or acceleration or force.
-Note the backwards order: rotation followed by translation. mjData.cdof and mjData.cacc are example of such vectors; the names start with "c".
+Note the backwards order: rotation followed by translation. ``mjData.cdof`` and ``mjData.cacc`` are example of such vectors; the names start with "c".
 These vectors play a key role in the multi-joint dynamics computation.
-Explaining this is beyond our scope here; see Featherstone's excellent `slides <http://royfeatherstone.org/spatial>`__ on the subject.
+Explaining this is beyond our scope here;
+see Featherstone's excellent `slides <http://royfeatherstone.org/spatial>`__ on the subject.
 In general, the user should avoid working with such quantities directly.
 Instead use the functions :ref:`mj_objectVelocity`, :ref:`mj_objectAcceleration` and the low-level :ref:`mju_transformSpatial` to obtain linear and angular velocities, accelerations and forces for a given body.
 Still, for the interested reader, we summarize the most unusual aspect of